In a time of change, when every issue can seem urgent and vital, thinking about your purpose and values might seem like a distraction.

 - A Greater Feeling of Control

-In a world of constant change, knowing our purpose and values enables us to choose how we respond to any situation: what we engage with and how.
-This is true power.
-This is Inner Leadership.
+In a world of constant change, knowing your purpose and values allows you to choose how you respond to any situation.
+This is true power: this is Inner Leadership.

 - Immediate Results

-Your future vision has two parts: the outcomes you want to create and the culture you want to live by, once your vision is achieved.
-By choosing to live in line with your purpose and values today, you immediately achieve the culture of your vision, which helps achieve the results.
+Your vision of the future has two parts: the outcomes you want to create and the culture you want to live by when you get there.

 - More Freedom, Flexibility, and Adaptability

-Seeing your goals as ways of achieving a deeper purpose makes it easier to adapt to unexpected circumstances: you simply find new ways of achieving the same purpose, given the way things have turned out.
-This brings a stability and continuity that lets you recover more quickly from setbacks and become more flexible to changing events.
+Seeing your goals as ways of achieving your deeper purpose helps you to adapt to changing circumstances: when things don’t turn out as expected, you simply find new ways of achieving the same purpose.
+This brings you flexibility, continuity, and stability that enable you to recover faster from setbacks and be more flexible to changing events.

-In a churning world, investing the time to define your purpose and values will bring you better focus, motivation, adaptability, and results.
+In a churning world, spending the time to define your purpose and values is a practical investment that will pay back many times over.

-Which of these benefits would be most useful to you?
-Is it worth investing one hour of your time to get clearer on your purpose and values?
+Which of these eight benefits would be most useful to you today?
+Will you invest the time to get clearer on your purpose and values?

 You can sign up to daily posts here.